desparvis/weather_app/README.md

 # Deployment

-1. I installed nginx on both of my web servers: web-01 and web-02.
+1. Nginx on both of my web servers: web-01 and web-02 was already configured to run the web app.
 2. Both of these service were configured on their respective dns "web-01.credodesparvis.tech" and "web-02.credodesparvis.tech"
 3. I had to make files index.html styles.css script in localhost directories of both servers which is "/var/www/html/"
 4. I had to copy the codes from my local computer files to the files on the webservers.